xiaoyingpu/xiaoyingpu.github.io/_pages/home.md

 ---

 I am a Ph.D. student in Computer Science and Engineering at the University of Michigan.
 I work with Professor [Matthew Kay](http://mjskay.com/) in the School of Information.
 I design and evaluate visualizations to make them statistically reliable.
+Relatedly, I look at what uncertainty visualizations work best.
 I also have a keen interest in adopting and improving open science practices.

 <!-- I am currently thinking about